 Superheroes is one of the most popular themes with kids these days, particularly with so many great superhero movies, television series, books, and comics making the rounds and garnering attention.
 If you want to go down this route, talk to your child about who their favorite character is, such as Wonder Woman, Spiderman, Batman, or Superman, and design the party around this particular hero.

 Another option is to make the occasion more general by decorating with images of different characters and inviting guests to wear a costume relating to their favorite hero of choice.
-Activities to keep kids entertained at the party could include having children make their own superhero masks or decorating and wearing plain capes.
+Activities to keep kids entertained at the party could include having children make their own superhero masks or decorating and wearing superhero capes.
 You might like to set up a runway where kids can show off their outfits, too.

 Another enduring theme that never goes out of fashion is fairies.
 If you have a child who’s obsessed with the small fantastical creatures, this will be a no-brainer option.
 To decorate, focus on lots of pink and sparkly goods and add some pretty, twinkling fairy lights and pastel-colored lanterns to dress up the space in soft lighting.